jacobogabeiraspenas/global-urban-surface-ml/README.md

 - Impervious surface
 - Elevation and slope (Copernicus DEM)

+All features were standardized and aligned to a common 100 m grid.
+No city-specific tuning was applied to ensure transferability.

 Model:
 - Random Forest Regressor (scikit-learn)
 - Trained using Leave-One-City-Out Cross-Validation (LOCO-CV)